conal/quotes/quotes.md

 "The mass of men lead lives of quiet desperation and go to the grave with the song still in them." - Henry David Thoreau

-"Noise proves nothing--often a hen who has merely laid an egg cackles as if she had laid an asteroid." - Mark Twain
+"Noise proves nothing---often a hen who has merely laid an egg cackles as if she had laid an asteroid." - Mark Twain

 "It is easier to fight for one's principles than to live up to them." - Alfred Adler